rduplain/qwerty.sh/web/README.md

 make install
 ```

-Use a process manager to run these, setting WORKERS based on number of CPUs:
+Use a process manager to run these, and set WORKERS based on number of CPUs:

 ```sh
 WORKERS=4 PORT=8001 make http-proxied